knknkn1162/advancedgcc/README.md

 make
 ```

-If you want to erase this,
+If you want to erase this, `make clean`.

 # general